caamartin35/project740/README.md

 ### Data

 In the `data/` directory you can `driver.py` to run all traces on each simulator.
-To save the results, just send `stdout` to a new text file.
+To save the results, just redirect `stdout` to a new text file.